bonitasoft/bonita-doc/md/uid-vertical-tabs-container-tutorial.md

 :::

 ## Goal: Display stacked tabs on mobile and juxtaposed tabs on desktop
-Since Bonita 7.9, tabs container can be configured "Vertically" by displaying tabs as "pills".
-This is useful for displaying tabs on mobile (tabs and contents are stacked) but not on large device (tabs content should be displayed on the right, not below).
+Since Bonita 7.9, tabs container can be configured `Vertically` by displaying tabs as `pills`.
+This is useful for displaying tabs on mobiles (tabs and contents are stacked) but not on large devices (tabs content should be displayed on the right, not below).
 To have a tabs container well displayed on all devices, you just need to add some css rules as described below.

 ![Vertical tabs container on mobile](images/vertical-tabs-container-tutorial/mobile.png) <!--{.img-responsive .img-thumbnail}-->

 ![Vertical tabs container on desktop](images/vertical-tabs-container-tutorial/desktop.png) <!--{.img-responsive .img-thumbnail}-->

 ## Step 1: Configure the tabs container
-The tabs container must be configured `Vertically` with type `pills` and must have a css class (for example tab-vertical) as follows:
+The tabs container must be configured `Vertically` with type `pills` and must have a css class (for example `tab-vertical`) as follows:
 ![Vertical tabs container configuration](images/vertical-tabs-container-tutorial/configuration.png) <!--{.img-responsive .img-thumbnail}-->

 ## Step 2: Add css rules in a css file